Applied Science and Mathematics

 - Distribute the report to the examining committee

-Students must also report the results of the oral examination and submit a single paper copy of the corrected and approved report in a sturdy binder including an original signature page to the Graduate School.
+Students must also report the results of the oral examination and submit the final report to the Graduate School using the current procedures.

 Of the minimum total of 30 credits, at least 24 must be earned in course work other than the project.